felixlu/awesome-stars/topics.md

 - [MartinHeinz/python-project-blueprint](https://github.com/MartinHeinz/python-project-blueprint) - Blueprint/Boilerplate For Python Projects
 - [pycasbin/django-casbin](https://github.com/pycasbin/django-casbin) - Authorization middleware for Django based on PyCasbin
 - [imWildCat/scylla](https://github.com/imWildCat/scylla) - Intelligent proxy pool for Humans™ to extract content from the internet and build your own Large Language Models in this new AI era
-- [gaogaotiantian/viztracer](https://github.com/gaogaotiantian/viztracer) - VizTracer is a low-overhead logging/debugging/profiling tool that can trace and visualize your python code execution.
+- [gaogaotiantian/viztracer](https://github.com/gaogaotiantian/viztracer) - A debugging and profiling tool that can trace and visualize python code execution
 - [jazzband/django-auditlog](https://github.com/jazzband/django-auditlog) - A Django app that keeps a log of changes made to an object.
 - [marshmallow-code/marshmallow](https://github.com/marshmallow-code/marshmallow) - A lightweight library for converting complex objects to and from simple Python datatypes.
 - [googleworkspace/python-samples](https://github.com/googleworkspace/python-samples) - 🐍 Python samples for Google Workspace APIs